circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

       - my-job
 ```

-## Use matrix jobs to run multiple os tests
+## Use matrix jobs to run multiple OS tests

 Using matrix jobs is a good way to run a job multiple times with different arguments, using parameters.
 There are many uses for this, including testing on multiple operating systems and against different language/library versions.